digi2025new/digit_Board/README.md

-# 📢 Digital Notice Board System
+# 📢 Digital Notice Board using IoT

 A real-time **Digital Notice Board Web Application** built using Flask, Socket.IO, and SQLite.
 It allows admins to upload, schedule, and manage notices, while users can view them in a live slideshow format.